Agricultural Leaders: CRCNA presentation Making Water Work program

 Making Water Work program: Defining a Supply Chain for Lower Fitzroy

-Providing water for irrigation is not enough by itself to guarantee agricultural development, as new enterprises rely on a complex web of services, innovation and infrastructure to justify investment.
-However, these requirements are not easy to predict, particularly for northern Australia where there are limited examples of irrigation precincts being developed.
-This project will establish a vision and action steps to guide the further development of an agricultural precinct based on water resources in the lower Fitzroy region of Central Queensland.
-It will identify and map the potential for additional water resources in the region, identify potential agricultural uses and demand for the water, and then combine these analyses at a spatial level to predict the most likely precincts and nodes for future development.
-Potential supply chains to underpin the development will be mapped to analyse the depth of potential support.
-Investor analysis and engagement will be undertaken to promote interest in the region.
-While the project is focused on the lower Fitzroy in Central Queensland, this case study has been selected with an eye on extrapolating the results to other regions across northern Australia.
-Thus the key focus will be to identify the domain of issues involved for water supply, development, supply chains and investment, and provide templates for future analysis in other locations.
+Providing water for irrigation alone is not sufficient to guarantee agricultural development, as new enterprises depend on a complex network of services, innovation and infrastructure to justify investment.
+These requirements are difficult to predict – particularly in northern Australia, where there are limited examples of irrigation precincts being developed.
+This project established a vision and actionable steps to guide the development of an agricultural precinct based on water resources in the Lower Fitzroy region of Central Queensland.
+It identified and mapped the potential for additional water resources in the region, assessed potential agricultural uses and demand, and integrated these analyses spatially to predict the most likely precincts and nodes for future development.
+Potential supply chains to support this development were also mapped to assess the depth of potential support.
+Investor analysis and engagement were undertaken to promote interest in the region.
+While the project focused on the Lower Fitzroy, this case study has selected with the intention of extrapolating the results to other regions across northern Australia.
+The key objective was to identify the range of issues involved in water supply, development, supply chains, and investment, and to provide templates for future analysis in other locations.

 read more